 Beyond these guidelines and legal mandates, many countries are implementing cultural competency training to enhance researchers' understanding of diverse health-related belief systems.
 This training is pivotal in enabling researchers to effectively engage with various racial and ethnic communities throughout the research process, thereby promoting more inclusive and informed approaches in healthcare.

-Best practices in cultural competency
+Best practices in cultural competence

 Conclusion

-For more on diversity, equity, and inclusion in genomic medicine, download our whitepaper:
+For more on diversity, equity, and inclusion in genomic medicine, download our whitepaper.

 Get in touch